Sedley Baptist Church

 MISCELLANEOUS

-A. The Church Administrative year shall be from January 1 to December 31.
-The Sunday School Year will be from September 1, to August 31.
+A. The Church fiscal year shall be from January 1 to December 31.
+The Sunday School administrative Year will be from September 1 to thru August 31.

 ARTICLE IX